Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Quantum transformation of a two-level system involving one coherent pulse

 \subsection{Modeling}

-The two-level system driven by repeated pulses is an open system, the usual way to deal with such a system is Kraus summation and master equation method.
-However, for the specific problem here, which cannot be easily solved with those methods, we study it in this way: after a single pulse, we get the density matrix for the whole system (including a two-level system and the laser field), then obtain the reduced density matrix for the two-level system.
-We can get the relation for the state of the two-level system before and after the pulse, then the state of the two-level system after repeated pulses can be get.
+The two-level system driven by repeated pulses is an open system, and the usual way to deal with such a system is by Kraus summation and the master equation method.
+However, for the specific problem here, which cannot be easily solved with those methods, we use the following method: after a single pulse, we obtain the density matrix for the whole system (including a two-level system and the laser field), then obtain the reduced density matrix for the two-level system.
+We can obtain the relation for the state of the two-level system before and after the pulse, and then the state of the two-level system after repeated pulses can be obtained.